Wanjiru Kamau-Rutenberg

-Wanjiru Kamau-Rutenberg is an Executive in Residence at Schmidt Futures.
+Wanjirū Kamau-Rutenberg is an Executive in Residence at Schmidt Futures.
 Before that she was Director of African Women in Agricultural Research and Development (AWARD).
-Wanjiru is also the Founder and past Executive Director of Akili Dada, a leadership incubator for African girls and young women and a former Assistant Professor of Politics at the University of San Francisco.
+Wanjiru is also the Founder and past executive director of Akili Dada, a leadership incubator for African girls and young women and a former assistant professor of Politics at the University of San Francisco.

 Education

 Kamau-Rutenberg earned a Ph.D in Political Science from the University of Minnesota, Minneapolis, where she concentrated on International Relations, Gender Studies & African History.
 Her 2008 dissertation on the Impact of Ethnic Politics on Women’s Rights legislation during Kenya’s Democratic Transition theorised about the intersection of gender, (re)production of ethnic identities and democratisation processes in emerging economies.
 Her essay using a gender lens to explore forced circumcision of men during Kenya's 2007-08 Post Election ethnic violence was one of the first of its kind to use African men's experiences of political violence as a point of departure to theorise the intersection of gender and politics and was published in the Oxford University Transitional Justice Research Working Paper Series.

 She was also awarded a Doctorate of Humane Letters (Honoris Causa) by Whitman College, Washington.
 This Honorary Doctorate recognised her scholarly work and activism towards gender equality especially in Africa.
 She delivered the commencement speech to the graduating class of 2017 as part of the award ceremony.

-Kamau-Rutenberg also holds a Master of Arts degree in Political Science from the University of Minnesota, Minneapolis awarded in 2005, and a Bachelor of Arts in Politics from Whitman College, Walla Walla, Washington awarded in 2001.
+Kamau-Rutenberg also holds a Master of Arts degree in political science from the University of Minnesota, Minneapolis awarded in 2005, and a Bachelor of Arts in Politics from Whitman College, Walla Walla, Washington awarded in 2001.